Penis size - does it matter?

 Your comments, photos and contributions are very welcome: Email info"at"the-penis-website.com (replace "at" with @)

-You probably and intuitively understand what I mean when I say that male sexuality has been demonized in recent years.
+You probably understand what I mean when I say that male sexuality has been demonized in recent years.

 For example, men are often condemned for using commercial sex services such as porn, prostitution, lap dancing and so forth – where the images of the men involved are presented as some kind of uncontrollable beast with as little control over their urges as a rutting stag.